soundpress/RulesOfNYC/docs/c19/index.rst

    (4) Drivers must collect the proper toll amount from the passenger and forward it to the holder of the EZ-Pass® tag.

-(h) Tolls – What Tolls are Paid by Passenger.
+(g) Tolls – What Tolls are Paid by Passenger.

    (1) On all trips within the City of New York, the passenger must pay: